Expand your organization into Peru, with or without a Peruvian entity

 It is common for employers in Peru to offer benefits packages to their workers.
 However, establishing a benefits system in Peru can be complicated, especially if you are unfamiliar with the country’s unique set of labor laws and administrative procedures.

-At New Horizons, we specialize in building and running Peruvian employee benefits systems.
+At Horizons, we specialize in building and running Peruvian employee benefits systems.
 We’ll handle everything, using our experience to ensure you are ready to commence your Peru operation as quickly as possible.